Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: The Main Classification Theorems

 \brmk While writing this paper, we found out that the Harish-Chandra modules over $\mathcal{V}ir$ were also studied in \cite{JJ}.
-However, the techniques used in that paper are largely limited to the framework of $non$-$zero$ level modules, due to which the authors were able to classify only those irreducible Harish-Chandra modules, where at least one of the $K_i$'s act $non$-$trivially$.
-In the current paper, we take a completely different approach, which helps us to provide a uniform proof that works not only for the higher-dimensional Virasoro algebras but also for the full toroidal Lie algebras, in case of $both$ $level$ $zero$ $as$ $well$ $as$ $non$-$zero$ $level$ $modules$. \ermk
+However, the techniques used in that paper are largely limited to the framework of \textit{non-zero} level modules, due to which the authors were able to classify only those irreducible Harish-Chandra modules, where at least one of the $K_i$'s act \textit{non-trivially}.
+In the current paper, we take a completely different approach to that of \cite{JJ}, which helps us to provide a uniform proof that works not only for the higher-dimensional Virasoro algebra but also for the full toroidal Lie algebra, in case of \textit{both level zero as well as non-zero level modules}. \ermk

-$\bf{Acknowledgements.}$ The author would like to thank Prof. Eswara Rao for suggesting the problem and for some fruitful discussions.
-He also thanks Prof. Apoorva Khare for going through the whole paper and for his helpful suggestions regarding its exposition.
+\textbf{Acknowledgements.} The author would like to thank Prof. Eswara Rao for suggesting the problem and for some fruitful discussions.
+He also thanks Prof. Apoorva Khare for going through the whole paper and for his helpful suggestions.
+Most of this work was done when the author was a Research Associate at the Theoretical Statistics and Mathematics Unit, Indian Statistical Institute, Bangalore.
+The author gratefully acknowledges the financial support and the excellent working conditions provided by the institute.